To Do List For Moving Out of State

 Take an inventory of all of your belongings, listing what you plan on bringing along with you to your new home.
 Focus on the items that will be necessities in your home, such as bed frames, dishes, and equipment or machinery.
 Because of how expensive moving out of state can be, you’ll want to control your spending as much as you can.

-Once you’ve found the right movers for your cross country move, you can feel confident that your items will arrive at your new home safely.
+Once you’ve found the right cross country movers for your cross-country move, you can feel confident that your items will arrive at your new home safely.
 You can find excellent movers by searching online, asking for recommendations from friends and family members, and speaking with moving professionals.
 Ask movers about:

 - Their use of subcontractors